annavalentinakatharina/RAG-MAS-Blog-Chatbot/README.md

 crewai run
 ```

-This command starts the telegram chatbot, which can then be accessed via telegram and used to start the multi-agent-RAG system.
+This command starts the telegram chatbot, which can then be accessed via Telegram and used to start the multi-agent-RAG system.
-To stop the running chatbot, use `Ctrl+C`.
+To stop the running chatbot, use `Ctrl+C` in the CLI.